 During the Closure phase, a site investigation (Stage 1 preliminary site investigation and if necessary, Stage 2 detailed site investigation; BC MOE 2016a, 2016b) will be completed to support the site profile to identify any areas of environmental concern where concentrations of parameters are greater than the standards prescribed under the CSR (BC MOE 2009).
-The CSR identifies standards for soil, groundwater, and surface water quality for various categories of land use and different biological receptors.
-The applicable standards will be based on the proposed end land and water use(s) for the Project.
+The CSR identifies standards for soil, groundwater, and surface water quality for various categories of land use and different biological receptors (i.e., Schedule 3.1, Schedule 3.2, and Schedule 3.4).
+The applicable standards are based on two of the proposed end land and water use(s) for the Project: